orust-org/orust-OS/README.md

 ## Where is the code?

-The code for each post lives in a separate git branch.
+The code for each post lives in separate sections.
 This makes it possible to see the intermediate state after each post.

 The code for the latest post is available <a href="https://github.com/Blindspot22/orust/">here.</a>.